jnhansen/sense_week2/README.md

 git clone https://github.com/jnhansen/sense_week4
 ```

+This may take a moment because the repository includes a few sample data sets (~200MB).

 Next, you should setup your anaconda environment.
 If you already have an environment that you are working in
 just make sure to have the following packages installed: